chenmu2024/hugo-blog/content/english/authors/john-doe.md

 ---
-title: John Doe
+title: Chinese Tea
-email: johndoe@email.com
+email: info@categoryoftea.org
 image: "/images/avatar.png"
-description: this is meta description
+description: Welcome to Category of Tea!
+I am the founder and lead author of this site.
+With over a decade of experience in exploring and studying Chinese tea, my mission is to share this passion and make the world of tea accessible to everyone.
 social:
   - name: github
     icon: fa-brands fa-github